great-expectations/great_expectations/docs/docusaurus/docs/core/manage_and_access_data/manage_and_access_data.md

 </LinkCardGrid>

-## Manage GX's data objects
+## Manage data objects

-Retrieve, view, and delete GX's data objects, or use them to retrieve data for use within GX.
+Retrieve, view, and delete data objects, or use them to retrieve data for use within GX.

 <LinkCardGrid>